KomodoPlatform/developer-docs/docs/mmV2/LP/atomicdex-api-docker-telegram.md

 ```bash
 docker run -it -e BOT_TOKEN='989XXXXXX:AAXXXXXXXXXXXXeso' -e BOT_CHATID='93XXXXX6' -e BOT_USERNAME='mymarketmakerbot' komodohowto/dev-marketmaker2
 ```

+Replace the values `BOT_TOKEN='989XXXXXX:AAXXXXXXXXXXXXeso' -e BOT_CHATID='93XXXXX6' -e BOT_USERNAME='mymarketmakerbot'` with the ones belonging to your bot

 A message will be received on your bot like this: